dividuum/info-beamer/doc/manual.md

 Dependencies
 ------------

-XXX tries to have minimal dependencies.
-It shouldn't be necessary to install obscure packages before compiling XXX.
+XXX tries to have dependencies that are available for most linux distributions.
+It shouldn't be necessary to compile obscure packages before compiling XXX.
 Here are the required 3rd party packages:

 Dependency          |  Why?
 --------------------|---------------------------